Femur Shaft Fractures, Causes, Symptoms & Treatment

 Complications of surgery usually involve:

-• Hardware irritation occurs when the overlying muscles and tendons get irritated due to the end of the nail or the screw.
+- Hardware irritation occurs when the overlying muscles and tendons irritate due to the end of the nail or the screw.